stanfordnlp/string2string/README.md

 ```

 ### Faiss Semantic Search

+The example below demonstrates how to use the [Faiss](https://github.com/facebookresearch/faiss) tool developed by FAIR to perform semantic search.
+First, we use the BART-Large model to generate embeddings for a small corpus of 25 sentences.
+To perform the search, we first encode a query sentence using the same BART model and use it to search the corpus.
+Specifically, we search for sentences that are most similar in meaning to the query sentence.
+After performing the search, we print the top thre sentences from the corpus that are most similar to the query sentence.

+This approach can be useful in a variety of natural-processing applications, such as question-answering and information retrieval, where it is essential to find relevant information quickly and accurately.

 ```python
 >>> # Let's create a FaissSearch class instance from the search module to perform semantic search